GSA/digitalgov.gov/content/posts/2013-12-20-results-posted-2012-challenge-report.md

 ---
-url: /2013/12/20/results-posted-2012-challenge-report/
 date: 2013-12-20 10:06:20 -0400
 title: 'Results Posted: 2012 Challenge Report'
 summary: ' This week the White House Office of Science and Technology Policy released its second comprehensive report detailing the use of federal challenge and prize competitions.
 Read it and you&rsquo;ll find details about the fiscal benefits of more than 300 competitions implemented by 45 agencies.
-As the report released'
+As the report'
 authors:
   - tmarcoullier
 categories: